jsapede/ohmigo-ha-pelletstove/README.md

 ### Target temperature correction script

-everytime the climate temperature settings change we will have to adapt the temperature correction (ETC), so we create a light script thaw will be called by automation
+Everytime the climate temperature settings (RTT) change we will have to adapt the temperature correction (ETC), so we create a light script thaw will be called by automation

 ```
 action: input_number.set_value